 Gnawing worms, unquenchable fire, utter darkness, weeping and gnashing of teeth.
 With these fearful words, Jesus warned that hell is real…and that we could end up there.

 Since the Early Church, Catholic saints and other visionaries have reported horrific scenes of eternal punishment.
-Dozens of saints throughout history have described the terrors of hell, and relayed horror of being separated from God for eternity so that we may see for ourselves and repent.
+Dozens of saints throughout history have described the terrors of hel, and relayed the horror of being separated from God for eternity so that we may see for ourselves and repent.

 In Saints Who Saw Hell, you’ll find …

-- … and other accounts from those who insist they have witnessed the fate of the damned.
+- And other accounts from those who have witnessed the fate of the damned

 For us here on earth, a peak at the grisly tortures of hell is sometimes what we really need to redouble our efforts at achieving the glorious sweetness of heaven.